simbathesailor/simbathesailor.dev/src/pages/controlled-component-and-hooks/index.md

 You have complete control to change the value of the SearchAndResultView component anytime you like.
 This way we have all the controlled component benefits and also the ease of use.

+Liked this article , then please checkout my other articles.

 Thanks

 - [Anil Chaudhary](https://twitter.com/simbatheesailor)